joshuataylor/snowflake_arrow/README.md

 ## Features

-- Cast to to [DateTime](https://hexdocs.pm/elixir/1.12.3/DateTime.html) & [Date](https://hexdocs.pm/elixir/1.13/Date.html) from within Rust, which will allow you to not have to cast them yourself (if not set, will cast to strings with the date/datetime value)
+- Cast to [DateTime](https://hexdocs.pm/elixir/1.12.3/DateTime.html) & [Date](https://hexdocs.pm/elixir/1.13/Date.html) from within Rust.
+- Custom Snowflake types (`TIMESTAMP_TZ`, `TIMESTAMP_NTZ`, `TIMESTAMP_LTZ`) supported.
+- Optimised for speed

 ## Snowflake Notes
-- Snowflake seems to have been an early adopter for Arrow, and some of their design decisions around timestamps are now Arrow types.
-We can't directly parse a Snowflake Arrow Streaming file with something like Explorer, as timestamps etc won't work.
+Snowflake send back Timestamps in Structs which include the timezone.
+This is casted to their proper types during import, which Polars makes incredibly easy.

 ## Benchmarks

 Benchmarks are hard to compare against the JSON implementation of Snowflake, as the JSON implementation doesn't return the same results as the Arrow implementation.

-Using Rustler, sending back timestamps as unix timestamps is quicker than sending back timestamps as Datetime structs.